HCaldwell95/watery-wordplay-wreck/README.md

 ### Welcome Page

-The is the welcome page for the game.
+This is the welcome page for the game.
 It presents the game title in the form of ASCII Art.
 On this page, the game prompts the user to press ENTER to begin the game.

 ### Rules Page

 Once the user has pressed ENTER, they will be taken to the Rules Page.
 This page consists of:
   -  A 'RULES' Title - again presented in ASCII Art.
-  -  The rules of the game.
+  -  The rules of the game and explanation of the goal.
   -  A prompt for the user to select their difficulty by selecting the amount of lives they have.

 ### Game Screen